Yizhi-Liang/Trends-Syph/README.md

-# Evolving trends in racial and ethnic disparities in syphilis prevalence among pregnant women in the United States from 2014 to 2022
+# Trends in syphilis prevalence by race and ethnicity among people who are pregnant  in the United States 2014–2022.

-The data and code for paper title "Evolving trends in racial and ethnic disparities in syphilis prevalence among pregnant women in the United States from 2014 to 2022"
+The data and code for paper title "Trends in syphilis prevalence by race and ethnicity among people who are pregnant  in the United States 2014–2022
+."

 The outline: